-The main purpose of these notes is to get you familiar with the interactive use of Unix for day-to-day organizational and programming tasks.
-First, we note that Unix is an operating system (OS), which we can loosely define as a collection of programs (often called processes) that manage the resources of a computer for one or more users.
-These resources include the CPU, network facilities, terminals, file systems, disk drives and other mass-storage devices, printers, and many more.
-During the course, one common way you will be encouraged to use Unix is through a command-line interface; you will type commands to create and manipulate files and directories, start up applications such as text-editors or plotting packages, commnuicate with other machines etc. etc. As some of you may be aware, various Unix vendors have written GUIs (Graphical User Interfaces) for their particular versions of Unix.
-As with similar systems on Macs and PCs, these GUIs largely eliminate the need to issue commands by providing intuitive visual metaphors for most common tasks.
+Having provided some rationale for our study, let us first note that Unix is an operating system (OS), which we can loosely define as a collection of programs (often called processes) that manage the resources of a computer for one or more users.
+These resources include the CPUs (Central Processing Units or cores), network facilities, terminals, file systems, disk drives and other mass-storage devices, printers, and many more.
+During the course, one common way you will be encouraged to use Unix is through a command-line interface; you will type commands to create and manipulate files and directories, start up applications such as text-editors or plotting packages, communicate with other machines etc. etc. Today, the most common way of interacting with a Unix system is via a desktop environment, or GUI (Graphical User Interface).
+As with the analogous systems on PCs, Macs, smartphones etc. these GUIs largely eliminate the need to issue commands by providing intuitive visual metaphors for most common tasks.
 However, the command-line approach is still well worth mastering for a variety of reasons, including:

 - Portability: All Unix systems support the command-line approach, and by sticking with standard features, what you learn on the Linux machines that you will be using in the course will be applicable on virtually all Unix systems. - Power: Commands can be extended and combined in a straightforward way.
-These new commands include not only those supplied by the operating system, but also new commands (programs) that you can create using shell scripting and programming features, or with specific programming languages such as C, Fortran, Java, Python and many others.

-• Speed: Command-line interfaces minimize the amount of information that needs to be passed from machine to machine when working remotely.
+These new commands include not only those supplied by the operating system, but also new commands (programs) that you can create using shell scripting and programming features, or with specific programming languages such as C, Fortran, Java, Python and many others. - Speed: Command-line interfaces minimize the amount of information that needs to be passed from machine to machine when working remotely.
 If you just want to accomplish a few quick tasks, few things are more annoying than a sluggish GUI.
-As available network speeds get faster and faster, this becomes less of a concern, but one still encounters situation where the command-line is more effective than a GUI.
+As available network speeds get faster and faster, this becomes less of a concern, but one still encounters situations where the command-line is more effective than a GUI.

 The versions of Unix implemented by specific vendors (or programming teams) typically have specific names.
-In particular, on the Physics & Astronomy machine hyper you will be using the Linux variant of Unix, originally coded in large part by Linus Torvald for PCs, and now widely distributed by many different companies and organizations.
-Further, the specific flavour of Linux that is installed on hyper is Ubuntu.
-Again, however, what is described in the following should work largely as-is on other Linux flavours, as well as on other vendor-specific flavours of Unix.
-You should also note that the TAs and I will be happy to help you install Linux on your laptop and/or PC, although we will recommend that you install Mandriva on your machines, primarily since that is the type of Linux with which we are most familiar.
+In particular, the departmental Physics & Astronomy (PHAS) machines (including those in the computer lab) have the Linux variant of Unix installed on them.
+Linux was originally coded in large part by Linus Torvalds for PCs (and building on a huge amount of previous and continuing work by the GNU project), and is now widely distributed (typically at no cost!) by many different companies and organizations.
+Further, the specific flavour of Linux that is installed on the PHAS machines is Ubuntu.
+Again, however, what is described in the following should work largely as-is on other Linux flavours, as well as on other vendor-specific versions of Unix.